 To create your own Subtitles, you must first have the video content you want to add.
 Watch the video and take notes on the subtitles you want to add, or just use some software.

-If you can't find free software, you can use the dictation feature on your phone.
-Both iOS and Android have great dictation features.
+If you can't find any software for free, you can use the dictation feature on your phone.
+Both iOS and Android have great ones dictation.

 Once you have the text you are interested in adding, you will need an application to create the subtitles.
 A simple, free option is a word processor like Notepad.
 We recommend the open source application Notepad + +